spatialos/gdk-for-unity/docs/content/get-started/2-open-project.md

-# 2. Open the FPS Starter Project and set up the Unity Editor
+# Get started: 2 - Open the FPS Starter Project

 Launch the Unity Editor.
-It should automatically detect the project but if it doesn't, click Open and select `gdk-for-unity-fps-starter-project/workers/unity`.
+It should automatically detect the project but if it doesn't, select **Open** and then select `gdk-for-unity-fps-starter-project/workers/unity`.

-### Before you start, apply these quick Unity bug fixes:
+**Before you start, apply these two quick Unity bug fixes:**
-<%(#Expandable title="Fix Shaders")%>

 #### Shaders
 There is a bug in the current preview version of the [High Definition Render Pipeline](https://blogs.unity3d.com/2018/03/16/the-high-definition-render-pipeline-focused-on-visual-quality/), where shaders do not fully compile and appear visually darker than intended.